ftnt-cse/FSR/README.md

 <p>This document provides information about the Juniper JunOS Connector, which facilitates automated interactions, with a Juniper JunOS server using FortiSOAR&trade; playbooks.
 Add the Juniper JunOS Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Juniper JunOS.</p>

 ### Version information
-Connector Version: 1.0.0
+> Connector Version: 1.0.0
+> Tested on JunOS: 21

-Authored By: Fortinet CSE
+> Authored By: Fortinet CSE

-Certified: No
+> Certified: No

 ## Installing the connector
 <p>From FortiSOAR&trade; 5.0.0 onwards, use the <strong>Connector Store</strong> to install the connector.
 For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.<br>You can also use the following <code>yum</code> command as a root user to install connectors from an SSH session:</p>